lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

-The Fragment Payload of a SCHC Fragment with FCN == 0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
+The Fragment Payload of a SCHC Fragment with FCN equal to 0 (called an All-0 SCHC Fragment) MUST be distinguishable by size from a SCHC ACK REQ message (see {{ACKREQ}}) that has the same T, M and N values, even in the presence of padding.
-The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header but has no payload (see {{ACKREQ}}).
+This is trivially achieved by having the Payload at least the size of an L2 Word.
+This is also naturally achieved if the SCHC Fragment Header is a multiple of L2 Words.

 #### All-1 SCHC Fragment {#LastFrag}